Mammogram Screening in Jackson & Flowood MS

 How Do They Work?

 The method of getting mammogram images is the same for both types.
 A technician positions your breast between two plates and flattens and compresses it.
 She then takes images of your breast from top to bottom and side to side.
 It can be uncomfortable, but the entire process takes about 20 minutes.
+If you have questions, please contact our trusted OB-GYN today.

 Film mammograms are saved on hard files.
 With the digital kind, the X-rays are turned into electric signals that can be stored in a computer.
 It’s similar to the way digital cameras take and store pictures.